Disentangling Exploration of Large Language Models by Optimal Exploitation: Related Work

 \section{Related Work}

-Recently, exploring the capabilities of LLMs gained significant attention and has been investigated from different perspectives.
-Prior works include, but are not limited to aspects such as planning \cite{kambhampati2024planning, song2023planning, valmeekam2023planning}, world models \cite{hao2023worldmodel, guan2023worldmodel}, logical- \cite{xu2023logical, parmar2024logicbench}, commonsense- \cite{li2021systematic}, and mathematical reasoning \cite{imani2023mathprompter, yuan2023scaling}.
-Our research focuses on intelligent exploration of the state-space in sequential decision making.
-Generally, we summarize existing methods into three streams of work:
+Recently, exploring the capabilities of LLMs has gained significant attention and has been investigated from different perspectives.
+Prior work includes, but is not limited to, planning \cite{kambhampati2024planning, valmeekam2023planning}, world modeling \cite{hao2023worldmodel}, logical- \cite{xu2023logical}, commonsense- \cite{li2021systematic}, and mathematical reasoning \cite{imani2023mathprompter, yuan2023scaling}.
+Our research focuses on an intelligent exploration of the state space in sequential decision making.
+We summarize existing methods into three streams of work:

-\textbf{Large language models in decision making.} A broad line of works has applied LLMs in decision making.
+\textbf{Large language models in decision making.} A broad line of work has applied LLMs in decision-making.
 Relatively few addressed the challenge of exploration.
 The majority of existing research focuses on multi-armed bandit problems \cite{park2024regret, krishnamurthy2024can, nie2024evolve, chen2024efficient}.
-For example, \citet{krishnamurthy2024can} analyze scenarios involving multiple buttons with underlying stochastic rewards.
-The LLM is presented past actions with their rewards and must maximize the return over multiple trials.
-However, multi-armed bandits lack the rich sequential state-space of many real-world applications.
+For example, in \citet{krishnamurthy2024can} the action space consists of buttons with different stochastic rewards.
+At each timestep, the LLM is presented with a history of past interactions and must maximize the return over multiple trials.
 Other research examined exploration in hypothesis testing \cite{piriyakulkij2024doing, ke2024interactive}.
-Only a limited number of works \cite{ma2023laser, paul2023sequential, huang2024wese, lu2024intelligent} proposed methods for sequential state-spaces. \citet{lu2024intelligent} suggest returning to interesting states. \citet{huang2024wese} argue that smaller-scale models can handle exploration, reserving larger models for exploitation.
-Generally, evaluations mostly focus on agent returns.
-While exploration LLMs are used as system components, an isolated evaluation is missing.
-Therefore, the focus of our study is specifically on LLMs that gather information about their environment.
+Only a limited number of works \cite{ma2023laser, paul2023sequential, huang2024wese, lu2024intelligent} proposed methods for sequential state spaces. \citet{lu2024intelligent} suggest using an LLM to measure the interestingness of states to return to. \citet{huang2024wese} employ small-scale models for exploration and larger ones for exploitation.
+Generally, evaluations focus on agent returns.
+While LLMs are used for exploration, an isolated evaluation is missing.
+Therefore, our study is specifically on LLMs that perform information gathering about their environment.